 The Gibson Les Paul Junior is actually quite the guitar.
 It plays very well, also light, and very reliable for stage performance and in the recording studio.
 It has a sharp tone that can be easy modulated given the time to physically edit.
 Naturally, the price tag is relatively cheap for one, however, you may need to waltz around guitar shops around the area and play them for yourself, before you make a definite decision.

 Much easier to build than its older sister but not less as performance.
 Great massive mohogany neck, soft succulent rosewood fingerboard, solid mohogany body and an imponent P90 near the bridge.
 This is the recipe for one of the most elementary and in the same time best guitar is ever built.

 In Heritage Cherry, this guitar is gorgeous.
 Simply put, it is a dream to play.
 The nitro lacquer makes it so comfortable on the hand to play, and the one bridge p-90 is so versatile.
-Not huge on the G-Force tuning, but easy to remove.
+G-Force tuners were removed for Gold Grovers.
 Lovely guitar.
-Used to record several songs for Phased Out.
+Used to record on You Earn What You Get (2017).

 See a shot of the headstock here -> https://twitter.com/nickpoprocky/status/652536291364618240

 What can i say...this guitar is timeless.
 The P90 gives an amazing hall of fame rock n roll tone.
 The price is amazing and its been one of my main recording guitars for about 5 years now.However the tailpiece is horrible, because you can't really do a pro set up.
 I decided to take it to a luthier and he added a proper Les Paul style bridge.
 This is the only problem that i can think of, everything else is simply great.
 Obviously there are more versatile guitars out there, but this one delivers just what you need for any type of rock music.